codeangler/vpc-endpoints-lab/verify-interface.md

 **SalesApp EC2 to SQSQueue**

-Verify that SalesApp EC2 **CAN** successfully write into the sqsqueue via the Interface VPC Endpoint
+Verify that SalesApp EC2 can successfully write into the sqsqueue via the Interface VPC Endpoint

 1. Refer to the collected output values from your CloudFormation stack.
 Note the value of the "SQSQueueURL" and "RestrictedS3Bucket" output.
 Also note the AWS Region where your lab is running (e.g. us-east-1).
 You will substitute these values into the commands below.